tslocke/hobocookbook/manual/dryml-guide.markdown

     <p if="&logged_in?">Welcome back</p>
 {.dryml}

 Important note!
-The test if performed (in Ruby terms) like this:
+The test is performed (in Ruby terms) like this:

     if (...your test expression...).blank?
 {: .ruby}

 Got that?
-Blankiness not thruthiness (`blank?` comes from ActiveSupport by the way -- Rails' mixed bag of core-Ruby extensions).
-So for example, in DRYML
+Blankiness not truthiness (`blank?` comes from ActiveSupport by the way -- Rails' mixed bag of core-Ruby extensions).
+So for example, in DRYML:

     <if test="&current_user.comments">
 {.dryml}